jkelley-blackboard/attendance-REST-Python3/README.md

 - authenticate and reauthenticate when the session is expired or is about to timeout
 - lookup rate limit, remaining requests and how many were used by the module
 - log to console and file with error, info and debug levels
+- for a course, get the student memberships and child course info if merged
+- for a course, get all the attendance meetings
+- get the attendance record for each student/meeting pair
+- combine the data with attendance status 'Null' where a meeting exists but the student doesn't have record

+The code uses the following non-standard Python Modules I have included a Setup.cmd file which installs them on windows using PIP

+- datetime
+- argparse
+- configparser
+- logging
+- requests
+- typing